-Affirmative Consent
+Consent

-Affirmative consent is a voluntary agreement to engage in sexual contact.
-Affirmative consent must be informed, freely and actively given, and consist of a mutually agreeable and understandable exchange of words or actions.
-Affirmative consent is clear, knowing, and voluntary.
-Affirmative consent is active, not passive, and can be revoked at any time.
+Consent is an agreement to engage in sexual contact.
+Consent must be informed, freely and actively given, and consist of a mutually agreeable and understandable exchange of words or actions.
+Consent is clear, knowing and voluntary.
+Consent is active, not passive.
 Consent may be withdrawn at any time.
-Silence, in and of itself, cannot be interpreted as affirmative consent.
-Affirmative consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and conditions of) sexual activity.
+Silence, in and of itself, cannot be interpreted as consent.
+Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and conditions of) sexual activity.
 Past consent does not imply future consent.
-Affirmative consent to engage in one form of sexual activity does not imply consent to engage in any other sexual activity.
-Affirmative consent to engage in sexual activity with one person does not implyconsent to engage in sexual activity with any other person.
+Consent to engage in one form of sexual activity does not imply consent to engage in any other sexual activity.
+Consent to engage in sexual activity with one person does not imply consent to engage in sexual activity with any other person.

-It is not affirmative consent when the exchange involves unwanted physical force, coercion, intimidation, and/or threats.
+It is not consent when the exchange involves unwanted physical force, coercion, intimidation, and/or threats.
 If an individual is mentally or physically incapacitated or impaired such that one cannot understand the fact, nature or extent of the sexual situation, and the incapacitation or impairment is known or should be known to a reasonable person, there is no consent.
-This includes conditions resulting from alcohol or drug consumption or being asleep orunconscious.
-Affirmative consent is not valid if the person is too young to consent to sexual activity under Maine law.
+This includes conditions resulting from alcohol or drug consumption or being asleep or unconscious.
+Consent is not valid if the person is too young to consent to sexual activity under Maine law.